Veterans Book Group

 Maryland’s veterans connect through humanities discussion

-After a successful launch nine years ago, Veterans Book Groups return for 2023.
+After a successful launch ten years ago, Veterans Book Groups return for 2024.

 At Maryland Humanities, we know that the humanities can play an important role in articulating the unique issues and concerns faced by veterans.
 Using literature to discuss service fosters connection, reduces feelings of isolation, and provides a safe context in which to explore issues regarding military service.